 The ICO has designed a helpful ‘Six Steps to Take’ guide to help all organisations make the precautionary preparations that will help ensure data flows continue post-Brexit.

-The status of Ireland-UK data transfers post-Brexit looks more uncertain than ever in light of the resounding defeat of Theresa May’s Withdrawal Proposal.
+The status of Ireland-UK data transfers post-Brexit looks more uncertain than ever.
+At the time of writing, Theresa May will travel to meet EU leaders in Berlin and Paris, in a last-ditch attempt to strike yet another extension for Brexit – this time for 30th June, 2019.
 Any development in the area could have a significant impact on data transfers and prudent precautions should therefore be taken.
-There will be a steady flow of information and guidance from the Irish DPC, UK ICO and the UK Government as the withdrawal date of 30th March edges closer, so be sure to check these sources regularly.
+There will continue to be a steady flow of information and guidance from the Irish DPC, UK ICO and the Irish and UK Government as and when an agreed withdrawal date edges closer, so be sure to check these sources regularly.

 For more information on this topic, or if you have any questions relating to data transfers, please contact the Data, Privacy and Technology team at Philip Lee.